EmilyBlackb/math5610/Software_Manual/1-Normabserr.md

 **Usage/Example:**

-The routine has two arguments needed to return the 1-norm value: two 1 by n or n by 1 matrices from the matrix struct.
+The routine has two arguments needed to return the 1-norm value as a double: two 1 by n or n by 1 matrices from the matrix struct.

     srand(time(NULL));
     Matrix v(1,3), w(1,3);